Jeroen-VdB/jeroen-vdb.github.io/_posts/azure/2023-01-05-validation-a-jwt-token-from-auth0-in-azure-apim.md

 ---
 title: "Validating a JWT token from Auth0 in Azure APIM"
+description: "Step-by-step guide to implement JWT token validation from Auth0 in Azure API Management using the Client Credentials Flow for secure machine-to-machine authentication."
 categories:
   - Azure
   - TIL